 If you're reading this page because you stole an iPhone and then discovered it was locked, however, the police have already been notified and are on their way as we speak.
 Well, perhaps not, but you will find nothing to help you in this article.

 Restore your device using Recovery Mode

-Restoring an iPad or iPhone and starting again is the best and simplest solution if you haven't got the passcode.
+To change the passcode on an iPhone or iPad in the normal way, you need the original passcode - which isn't much help here.
+If you haven't got the passcode, restoring and starting again is the best and simplest solution.
 This removes your personal data, but if you've got a backup you can restore it and it'll be as good as new, except no longer protected by the passcode.